 Attention deficit/hyperactivity disorder (ADHD) is commonly diagnosed in children but can also affect adults and can cause disruptive behavioral issues.
-At Pacifica Care of Suncoast in Punta Gorda, Florida, Dr. Laura Tait and her team offer comprehensive psychiatric care and support to children, adults, and their families to address this common condition.
+At Pacifica Care of Suncoast in Punta Gorda, Florida, The Team at Pacifica Care of Suncoast offers comprehensive psychiatric care and support to children, adults, and their families to address this common condition.
 Call or schedule a consultation online today for customized care and treatments.

 ADHD is a chronic condition that causes persistent problems for children and adults, including problems with concentration, impulsive behaviors, and hyperactivity.
 If you or your child have ADHD, it can lead to other issues like poor self-esteem, relationship issues, and poor performance at school or work.